asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 }
 ```

-!!! note
+/// note
-    Ordering of format additions to a capabilities structure is preserved and forms the format preference order.
+Ordering of format additions to a capabilities structure is preserved

-[//]: # (end-note)
+and forms the format preference order.
+///

 #### Capabilities structure manipulation